 The chili cheese fries are a hidden gem!
 Okay, so it may not be the most visual appealing but seriously, so so good.
 They are labeled as a side, but we eat them as a main.
-Find them at the Smokejumpers Grill for $6.49 in Disney’s California Adventure.
-They used to be at the Golden Horseshoe, but it seems to have been replaced by the Pepper Jack Mac.
-Tasting TBD.
+Find them at the Smokejumpers Grill for $7.99 in Disney’s California Adventure.
+They used to be at the Golden Horseshoe, but it seems to have been replaced by the Pepper Jack Mac ($8.49).
+There is also loaded fries at Hungry Bear Restaurant for $5.99.
 Chicken nuggets are also always a safe choice.
-I actually can’t wait to try this!
-Instead of fries the chili is on top of pepper jack mac and cheese.
-At $8.49 I still think that’s a steal!

 These next three are from the Beauty and the Beast themed Red Rose Tavern.
 If you aren’t traveling with kids, this is a great excuse to pop in to Fantasyland.
 It is right around the corner from Big Thunder (just a little insider tip for ya).

-If you are vegetarian, this Enchanted Cauli-Flower sandwich on the right was delish!
-And this coming from a meat lover.
-At $11.49, it isn’t terribly priced.
-The middle was the Poutine Flatbread for $9.49.
+The Enchanted Cauli-Flower Sandwich was a really delicious non-meat option!
+For $11.79 this is a great meal to share.
+They also have delicious flatbreads for $9.99.
 I found it filling enough to share.
 The left is the Grey stuff.
 And let me tell you, it was, in fact, delicious.
 There was a red velvet cake with a raspberry coulis topped with a cookie flavoured whip cream.

 The meal to the left is another of my personal favorite meals in Disneyland.
 It is the Hacienda Chicken Salad.
 And it is divine.
 This is another gem from the Rancho del Zocalo.
 I find many of their meals very filling and easy to share.
 There is a similar restaurant in DCA called Cocina Cucamonga Mexican Grill if you happen to be on that side with a craving for good Mexican.
 Our mom and I would often share a plate of Enchiladas, as they also come with rice and refried beans on the side, which make for a filling dish!